Judicial Council Meeting

-The Judicial Council and National Center for State Courts will host a series of free public webinars this spring to provide an overview of language access services and multilingual materials available for limited English proficient court users.
+The Judicial Council and National Center for State Courts will host a series of free public webinars this spring to go over language access services and multilingual materials available for limited English proficient court users.

 Justice partners, local/county bar associations, legal services organizations, community organizations, law libraries, and other language access stakeholders are encouraged to inform their members and clients about the webinars.